 It’s a long history but here are a few paragraphs about my journey to this time and place.

-I continued to develop my work and held my first full exhibition at England’s Gallery in Leek, Staffordshire.
-Following the exhibition I was approached by The Ian Palmer Gallery (West Midlands) who offered me a series of commissions and encouraged me to study print making at Leek College of Art.
-By the mid 1980’s I was working as a full-time freelance artist for Ian Palmer Gallery – a relationship which kept me busy for the following five years.
+I had my first full exhibition in 1980 and was approached by a regional gallery who offered me a series of commissions and encouraged me to study photographic print making at my local College of Art.
+By the mid 1980’s I was working as a retained freelance artist in a relationship which kept me busy for the following five years.